 Do not use the chain stop to hold the anchor in the stored position.
-Be sure to tighten the gypsy cap and turn the red locking tab horizontal to store the anchor.
+Be sure to tighten the gypsy cap to store the anchor.
 Otherwise, damage to the windlass system may occur.
 Refer to the operator's manual supplied with the windlass system for proper operation of the windlass in the electric and manual modes.